 How long does lemon fudge last?

-Can I freeze lemon fudge?
+Can I freeze it?

-Is lemon fudge suitable for kids?
+Is lemon fudge kid friendly?

 Lemon Fudge